 Mary was a 60-year old female with numerous chronic diseases.
 Mary was overweight.
 At 5.5” she carried 181 lb.
 She was on eight different types of medication, some for diabetes, some for thyroid, and some for joint pain.
 She was also dependent on two different types of insulin to regulate her erratic sugar.

 Mary could not exercise.
 She barely moved.
-Her joints were very painful and stiff but her diet was accepted by diabetic nurses as good.
-According to our standards, she had a lot of work ahead of her.
-We started with what was the most obvious.
-The cholesterol wasn’t the major issue, but the cardiovascular risk and inflammation was.
-Cholesterol was just a part of it.
+Her joints were very painful and stiff, but her diet was accepted by diabetic nurses as good.
+I did not think so.
+She had a lot of work ahead of her.
+We started with the most obvious: inflammation.
+Cholesterol was just an inseparable part of that unfortunate predicament.

 Few months later Mary’s cholesterol was modestly down from 4.71 (182) to 4.10 (156), but her life has changed dramatically.
-She lost 20 lb, however that wasn’t the biggest success.
-By addressing the above mentioned problems she managed to reduce her insulin units by at least half and completely abandon five of her medications.
+She lost 20 lb, reduced her insulin units by at least half, and completely abandon five of her medications.

 Her specialist told her she no longer has arthritis.
 What’s more, she started to exercise and enjoy her rounds of golf, as she did in her earlier years.
 All her friends started to be jealous of her glowing skin, her energy, and her endless zest for life.
 Not bad?

 How to lower cholesterol naturally?

 Do not try to lower lipid numbers in hope to earn better health.
 It won’t happen.
 Cholesterol is a health marker, not a random menace.
 The body makes it when it’s needed.
 When the numbers get high, it’s time to scrutinize your lifestyle habits instead of reaching for a pill.